lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 found, a clerk ensures that they are corrected on the membership records.

 Instructions on how to create a membership record are available in LCR.
-Instructions on how to record a marriage or death are also available.

 For situations not addressed in this section, leaders should contact the Global Services Department or the area office.